borderpointer/Feed_Me/README.md

 We spent about an hour or two brainstorming the idea and eventually came to it as we were taking a lunch break and couldn't figure out what to get the other team members.

+User Story

+Upon coming to the landing site, the user is asked to sign up or sign in.
+The user can sign up with their email and once they are signed up they will be taken to their page.
+They are able to create new meals that they have had and will be asked to put in information such as restaurant name, meal, and img url.
+This can be sent to someone using email or text.
+This makes sharing someones order easy.